bhopals/aws-sdk-rds-s3-lambda/README.md

 Note: This needs to be done once the STACK is DEPLOYED (If a RULE for TCP inbound is missing).

-One MySql Instance is up and Running, make sure you ADD an INBOUND Rule to make DATABASE publicly accessible.
+Oncs MySql Instance is up and Running, make sure you ADD an INBOUND Rule to make DATABASE publicly accessible.

 - STEPS to Create a rule`